Learn about Tom's story.

 I have 40 years of hard work and experience to share with you in business management, business planning and operations, in the private and not-for-profit sectors.

 I grew up and live in the farming region of eastern Ontario.

-I currently share my time between freelance business consulting, ballroom dancing and instruction with my partner Isabelle, making sourdough bread, and several community and leisure activities.
+I currently share my time between freelance business consulting, ballroom dancing and instruction with my partner Isabelle, and several community and leisure activities.

 Ask for help with planning, strategies, market development, and regulatory compliance.

 Join Tom and Isabelle for dance lessons in Crysler, Cornwall, and Russell Ontario.